 A native Santa Fean, McAllister grew up in Galisteo where he learned to love the land; he went on to graduate from St. John’s College in Santa Fe, where he learned to love old books.
-Previous to his employment at SFCT, he spent eight years involved in printing, editing, research and graphic design.
+Previous to his employment at SFCT, he spent nine years involved in printing, editing, research and graphic design.
 McAllister looks forward to working in land conservation and occasionally being allowed to play in the dirt.

-Tim Rogers is well-known in the Santa Fe area for his involvement in organizing “Community Cruise” bicycle rides, and more recently creating the Santa Fe Metropolitan Bicycle Master Plan, which was adopted by City and County officials in 2012.
-Tim has Master’s Degrees in Community and Regional Planning as well as Latin American Studies from the University of New Mexico, and brings over twenty years of experience working in the public sector and as a consultant to the New Mexico Department of Health, the Santa Fe Metropolitan Planning Organization, UNM’s Prevention Research Center, and community partners around the state to help New Mexicans plan for and promote walking and bicycling as “active transportation.”
-In 2016, Tim was honored for his long record of local advocacy work with the “Gail Ryba Bicycling Advocate of the Year Award.”
-At the end of 2015, Tim received national recognition for his statewide work to promote physically-active transportation in the form of the National Association of Chronic Disease Directors‘ “Cullen Award.”
+Tim is well-known in the Santa Fe area for his “Community Cruise” bicycle rides and for creating the first edition of the Santa Fe Metropolitan Bicycle Master Plan, which was adopted by the City and County in 2012.
+He has Master’s Degrees in Community and Regional Planning as well as Latin American Studies from the University of New Mexico.
+Prior to joining SFCT, Tim brought over twenty years of experience working in the public sector and as a consultant to the New Mexico Departments of Transportation and Health, the Santa Fe Metropolitan Planning Organization, UNM’s Prevention Research Center, and community partners around the state to plan for and promote walking and bicycling as “active transportation.”
+Tim currently serves on the City Bicycle and Pedestrian Advisory Committee’s “Technical Review Subcommittee.”

 Over the past 13 years living in Santa Fe, Joanne has worked as a consultant with over 20 nonprofit organizations in the areas of fundraising, event planning, strategic planning, program development, marketing, and volunteer management.
 For seven of those years, her work was devoted to the Santa Fe Farmers’ Market Institute.
 Prior to making the move to New Mexico, she lived in New Hampshire for 16 years, first as owner of a health promotion/wellness business and after, as an administrator for 22 schools in the Manchester school district – the largest district in the state – coordinating a federal prevention program focused upon youth behaviors.
 Building upon the community involvement that took place in this federally funded initiative, she founded and became Executive Director of a nonprofit organization that formed a coalition of over 100 organizations and businesses to implement strategies for the positive development of youth.
 When recruited to work for the Student Conservation Association (SCA) as the Northeast Regional Director, she traveled between New England, New York, and New Jersey to oversee SCA’s initiatives in the eight-state region.